KG-1510/EDA-COVID19/README.md

 ## Exploratory Data Analysis of CoVID-19 Patients Dataset by Johns Hopkins University
-An EDA performed by Kushagra Gupta ,Dataset can be taken from [here](https://github.com/RamiKrispin/coronavirus)
+An EDA performed by Kushagra Gupta, Dataset can be taken from [here](https://github.com/RamiKrispin/coronavirus)

 ### Overview